tu-delft-library/rdm101-book/_sources/intro.md

 :::{grid-item}
 :columns: 7
-Many thanks to the Sloan Foundation, which [provides support for the Executable Books Project](https://sloan.org/grant-detail/9231).
+Many thanks to the [Delft University of Technology](https://www.tudelft.nl/), which provide support for [Open Science and Open Education](https://www.tudelft.nl/teachingacademy/themes/open-education)
 :::

 ::::